Learn more about the Community Development Block Grant program.

 Business in Kansas

-Quality of Life Demographics Skilled Workforce Infrastructure Incentives & Financing Taxes, Credits, & Exemptions Entrepreneurial Culture Sites & Buildings International To the Stars: Kansas Business Awards Key Industries Advanced Manufacturing Corporate & Professional Services Logistics & Distribution Food Processing and Manufacturing Aerospace & Defense Animal Health Bioscience Agriculture Energy & Natural Resources Business NewsCommunities are the heart of Kansas.
+Quality of Life Demographics Skilled Workforce Infrastructure Incentives & Financing Taxes, Credits, & Exemptions Entrepreneurial Culture Sites & Buildings International To The Stars: Kansas Business Awards Key Industries Advanced Manufacturing Corporate & Professional Services Logistics & Distribution Food Processing and Manufacturing Aerospace & Defense Animal Health Bioscience Agriculture Energy & Natural Resources Business NewsCommunities are the heart of Kansas.
 So, community development is central to our approach when it comes to growing the economy.

 One of the first priorities companies consider when deciding where to locate is whether their employees will be able to live happily and comfortably.
 When it comes to Kansas, we know they can and will.